-Middleware are a much more advanced technique than what we've looked at previously.
-In this lesson, we'll focus more on using them, rather than writing them.
-They'll help us to connect various libraries, and from the very beginning of using them in React.
+Middlewares are a much more advanced technique than everything we already know.
+In this lesson, we'll focus on using them rather than writing them.
+They will help us to connect various libraries from the beginning of using them in React.

-Middleware are functions that are called sequentially when updating data in the store.
+Middleware is a function that we call sequentially when updating data in the store.

 The general principle is like so: